cl-lee/random-password-generator/README.md

 ## Description
 Welcome to the [Random Password Generator](https://cl-lee.github.io/random-password-generator/) repo!
 This projects aim to help employees generate a random password through a web application.

-To help users with different needs, the app provides the following password criteria for users to choose from:
+To support users with different needs, the app allows them to select the following password criteria:
-- Password length - between 10 to 64 characters
+- Password length between 10 to 64 characters
-- Four character types to choose from:
+- Four character types:
     - Lowercase
     - Uppercase
     - Numeric